 Concepts related to creativity in the arts and the many media areas used by children to express themselves are introduced.
-Topics include: concepts of creativity and children's creative development; facilitation of children's creative expression; appreciation of children's art processes and products; art appreciation.
-Particular attention to New Church concepts of child development and spiritual growth as expressed in early learning and creative expression.
-Prerequisites: Education 128 and 271.
+Topics include: concepts of creativity; facilitation of children's creative expression; appreciation of children's art processes and products.
+Particular attention to musical expression.
+Prerequisites: Education 128 or 271.